These Are the Top 10 Benefits of Being Divorced

 My children knew that something was amiss in their parents’ marriage.
 They knew our marriage didn’t look like what they saw on television.
 They knew it didn’t look like what they saw at their friends’ houses.
 And by that, I mean, they never saw us holding hands.
 They never saw us kiss on the lips.
 They never heard us say “I love you” to one another, even though we always said it to them.
 I’m sorry to say that, and I’m even sorrier to say that what they did see was, at times, unpleasant.
 They saw bickering.
 They saw verbal jabs.
 They saw criticism, contempt, and resentment.

 They say that children learn what they live, and this thought terrified me for many years.
 When my children became teenagers, I would sometimes tell them that what they were seeing was not how a marriage should be.
 I would tell them not to consider us a role model as a couple.
 They weren’t surprised.
 I don’t think I was telling them anything they didn’t already know.
 But it was important to me that I take a stand on this topic, and eventually, one of the reasons I decided I wanted to be divorced was because I didn’t see how I could credibly tell my children that this isn’t what marriage is supposed to look like while still remaining in the marriage.
-Here are the kindest ways to tell your children you’re getting divorced.

 I get to experience the thrill of a first kiss